naef-lab/dryR/Readme.md

 ```

-## dryR can cope with normally distributed datasets
+## dryR for normally distributed data
 To asses temporal variation of normally distributed measurements, we implemented the function `drylm` that can deal with gaussian noise using linear models.

 ### Running an example